'Fight For Rights Will Continue' In Zimbabwe, #ThisFlag Movement Pastor Vows

 Zimbabwe's hashtag opposition movements and pop-up protests were determined to force the nonagenarian to go.
 Last month, Mugabe resigned.

 A week after Mugabe was driven out of office, the country's High Court threw out a case against Mawarire, acquitting him of trying to subvert Mugabe's government and incite violence.
 The pastor said the charges were absurd.
-"We should never been arrested, we should have been intimidated, we should never have been beaten, we should never have been accused," he said outside the courthouse after his acquittal.
+"We should never have been arrested, we should never have been intimidated, we should never have been beaten, we should never have been accused," he said outside the courthouse after his acquittal.
 "And it should never happen again."

 Mugabe was driven out partly by people power, after the military had taken over in what it called a "bloodless correction."
 That decisive move was preceded by Mugabe firing one of his vice-presidents, Emmerson Mnangagwa, a fellow veteran of the war of independence.
 The dismissal, widely seen as a prelude to Mugabe naming his own wife as vice-president, was a step too far for the army, which backs Mnangagwa — and the military stepped in.